redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-way-of-working/chapter1.md

     podman run -it --rm --name httpd-rhel9 -p 8080:80 quay.io/$QUAY_USER/httpd:rhel9
     ```

 5. You can log in with user `bootc-user` and password `redhat` and run `curl localhost` to test if the httpd service is running and you can see the base image welcome page.
-You can test the homepage in a browser on the local machine by using the URL `http://localhost:8080`.
+You can test the webpage in a browser on the local machine by using the URL `http://localhost:8080`.
 You can stop and exit the container with `sudo halt`.

 Now we are ready to create the virtual machine disk image that we are going to import into our new VM.